johannilsson/sthlmtraveling/README.markdown

 * Icons by Olof Brickarp is copyright Olof Brickarp
 * Icons by Fredrik Broman is licensed under [CC Attribution 3.0](http://creativecommons.org/licenses/by/3.0/)
 * SectionedAdapter released under [GNU General Public License](http://www.gnu.org/licenses/gpl.html)
+* Arrow icon by Molly Bramlet from The Noun Project
+* Map Marker icon by Molly Bramlet from The Noun Project
+* Warning icon by Icomatic from The Noun Project
+* Walk icon by Chris Thoburn from the Noun Project